-This week in classes we are preparing dogs for the American Kennel Club’s Canine Good Citizen test.
+In our basic classes we prepare dogs for the American Kennel Club’s Canine Good Citizen test.
 Examining the dog’s teeth is one of the test steps in the exam.
-This step also tests the … Continue reading
+This step also tests the dog’s understanding … Continue reading

 “Guys, we know we were not born here, (Our birth place was a big sheep farm in the middle of Scotland.), but we sure can party with the best of US-born dogs.